Buck is back with you now, and I thank you for staying with me through the break.

 I'm actually going to read you a little bit of what that back and forth has been.

-Now, many of you probably already know, and in your head there's a little bell going off, which is well, the one the sine qua non, the one thing without which there is nothing of this entire deal would be amnesty, right?
+Now, many of you probably already know, and in your head, there's a little bell going off, which is, well, the one, the sine qua non, the one thing without which there is nothing of this entire deal would be amnesty, right?

-Now, as you know, and second you start to look at what that pathway would be, what the different stages on it would be, you understand it's actually not a pathway, it's a conveyor belt, as I have said before on this show.
+Now, as you know, a second you start to look at what that pathway would be, what the different stages on it would be, you understand it's actually not a pathway.

 It means that there will be, in almost all cases, citizenship at the end of this.